Fingerprint Scanning and Comparison

 ID Document

-• ID document with RFID chip, containing fingerprints data
+- ID document with RFID chip, containing fingerprint data

 Hardware